 The estimated cost of the initial projects of £140,000 can be met from available directorate revenue resources.
-It is proposed that these be approved and included in the Capital Programme, and that the Strategic Director (Resources and Transformation) be authorised to include further projects subject to establishing value for money and the availability of funding.
+It is proposed that these be approved and included in the Capital Programme, and that the Director of Corporate Resources be authorised to include further projects subject to establishing value for money and the availability of funding.

-Urgent Amendments to the Capital Programme
+Urgent Amendment to the Capital Programme